gilt/doxxo/README.md

 Options:

-  -h, --help                 output usage information -V, --version              output the version number -o, --outfile [outfile]    the file to output to.
-Default is stdout -i, --infile [infile]      the file to read in.
-Deafult is stdin -c, --css [css]            The css file to use.
-Default is github hosted static/docco.css.
+  -h, --help      Output usage information
+  -V, --version   Output the version number
+  --out           The file to output to.
+Default is stdout') --in            The file to read in.
+Deafult is stdin') --behavior      The behavior js file to use.
+Default is github hosted.')
+  --style         The style css file to use.
+Default is github hosted.')
+  --syntax        The syntax highlighting (highlight.js) css file to use.
+Default is github hosted.')
-  -t, --template [template]  The dust template to use.
-Default is static/template.html.
+  --template      The handlebars template to use.
+Default is static/template.handlebars.')
-  --title [title]            The title of the output document.
+  --title         The title of the output document.
 Deafult is the input file name, or '' for stdin
 ```